steforson/starter-hugo-academic/content/authors/admin/_index.md

 ---

 I am a postdoctoral researcher in Economic and Organizational Psychology at LMU Munich.
-Within the subbranch of Market and Consumer Psychology I explore the thoughts, feelings, and behavior of people in their interaction with all kinds of products and particularly technologies.
+Within the subbranch of Market and Consumer Psychology I explore the thoughts, feelings, and behavior of people in their interaction with all kinds of products and technologies in particular.
 Currently, I work in a collaboration project on the aesthetics of technology interactions in public spaces funded by the DFG (German Research Foundation).